 NFCC is an active member of many international platforms that work on menstruation.
 NFCC is a Global Strategic Advisor to the International Menstrual Hygiene Day as well as a member of the Global Advisory Group on Menstruation – the group leading the global menstrual movement.

-NFCC initiated the first MHM alliance in Nepal to create a platform to ensure joint advocacy at the national level.
-This alliance transitioned into the first MHM PA Alliance which is currently under the purview of another organization.
+NFCC initiated the first MHM Practitioner Alliance in Nepal to create a platform to ensure joint advocacy at the national level.
+This alliance transitioned into the first MHM Practitioner Alliance which is currently under the purview of another organization.
 NFCC continues to be an active member of the Alliance.
 The Alliance is a major breakthrough in the advocacy for MHM in Nepal.

 NFCC advocated for menstrual hygiene management by engaging local artists to create murals in different schools of Kavre district.
 Murals focused on disseminating the information on proper use of cloth as a suitable method for menstrual hygiene management.
 This campaign was part of an MHM project implemented through WaterAid support.